 Carl Washburne State Park Rockhounding

-The beach at the park features a mix of sandy shores and extensive gravel bars.
-The most common rocks found here include various agates, jasper, and petrified wood.
-Additionally, you may discover seashells and sea glass.
+The beach features a mix of sandy shoreline and gravel bars.
+Common finds include agates, jasper, petrified wood, seashells, and occasional sea glass.

-Rockhounding is productive year-round, but the best time to visit is between November and April when winter storms and king tides expose new layers of sand.
+Rockhounding is possible year-round, but the best conditions occur between November and April, when winter storms and king tides expose new material.

-Carl G. Washburne Memorial State Park is not only a haven for beachcombers but also a popular destination for hiking enthusiasts, offering a well-developed network of trails that showcase the park's natural beauty.
+Carl G. Washburne Memorial State Park is not only a haven for beachcombers but offers a well-developed network of trails showcasing coastal forest and ocean views.

 One notable trail, the China Creek Loop via Valley Trail, spans 3.3 miles as a one-way hike, beginning at a day-use parking area on the west side of the highway.